Skip to main content

 No, it's not.
 And that's the honest reality of most BRRRR deals.
 You still have $23,530 of your own money in this property.
 The deal worked – you own a cash-flowing rental and recovered 60% of your capital.
 But you can't fully repeat the cycle with recovered funds alone.

-For this deal to hit 100% cash recovery, you'd need one of the following:
+For this deal to hit 100% cash recovery, the deal would typically need one of the following:

 • A purchase price closer to $95,000–$100,000